fly-language/fly-language.github.io/docs/basic_concepts/basic_concepts.md

 {:.no_toc}

 In this section we are going to understand the concepts behind FLY and its development.
+Later on, all this concepts will be better explained.
 {: .fs-6 .fw-300 }